triton-inference-server/server/docs/model_configuration.rst

     }
   ]

-As discussed before, the TensorRT Inference Server assumes that batching occurs along the first dimension which is not listed in in the input or output tensor dims.
+As discussed before, the Triton Inference Server assumes that batching occurs along the first dimension which is not listed in in the input or output tensor dims.
 However, for shape tensors, batching occurs at the first shape value.
 For the above example,